racket/racket/racket/src/README.txt

    run `configure` again (with no arguments) in a "local" subdirectory to create a build for the current platform.

-An additional flag is needed for building Racket CS, unless the flag `--enable-racket=auto` is used:
+ * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme executable executable that runs on the build platform; the executable must be the same version as used in Racket built for the target platform.

- * `--enable-scheme=DIR`, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system.
+   Supplying `--enable-scheme=DIR` is also supported in cross-build mode, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system.

+The `--enable-racket=RACKET` and `--enable-scheme=SCHEME` flags are
+allowed for non-cross builds, too:

+ * For Racket CS, supplying either selects a Racket or Chez Scheme implementation used to create boot files to the build platform.
+   Suppling Chez Scheme is a much more direct path, but when Racket is supplied, its version does not have to match the version being built.

+ * For Racket BC, `--enable-racket=RACKET` selects a Racket for prepare C sources to cooperate with garbage collection.
+Its version needs to be close to the one being built, and potentially exactly the same version.

 Some less commonly needed `configure` flags are for Racket BC: